 - When it comes to the issue of proposal responsiveness versus and offeror’s technical responsibility, when an agency cannot evaluate information because the offeror fails to provide it, the agency does not reach the question of responsibility, and thus is not required to refer the matter to the SBA?
 See Pacific Sky Supply, Inc., B-215189 et al., 85-1 CPD ¶ 53, at 4 (Comp.
 Gen. Jan.
 18, 1985)

-Generally GAO will not review bid protests challenging the SBA Certificate of Competency decisions unless, the protestor shows that the Certificate of Competency denial was a result of bad faith or the SBA COC decision was due to the SBA’s failure to consider its own regulations of to consider vital information or because of how information was presented to, or withheld from, the SBA by the procuring agency.
+Generally, GAO will not review bid protests challenging the SBA Certificate of Competency decisions unless, the protestor shows that the denial was a result of bad faith or the SBA decision was due to the SBA’s failure to consider its own regulations of to consider vital information or because of how information was presented to, or withheld from, the SBA by the procuring agency.
 Bid Protest Regulations, 4 CFR 21.5(b)(2).
 See information about appealing to the Federal Circuit Court.

 - Government contracting agency’s refusal to extend the time for SBA COC by itself will not sustain a bid protest.
 See Eagle Sec., Inc., B-242397, Apr.
 29, 1991, 91-1 CPD ¶ 415 at 4.

-- Not complying with a material requirement of the solicitation does not require the contracting offer to refer the matter to the SBA for a Certificate of Competency determination.
+- Not complying with a material requirement of the solicitation does not require the contracting offer to refer the matter to the SBA for a COC determination.

 - See information about technical proposals.

-Get immediate help.
-For help litigating SBA certificate of competency requirements, call our GAO protest lawyers and SBA COC attorneys at 1-866-601-5518 for a FREE INITIAL CONSULTATION.
+For information about how to apply for SBA certificate of competency or help to litigate COC determinations about your ability to perform a specific government project and GAO protest lawyers and SBA COC attorneys at 1-866-601-5518 for a FREE INITIAL CONSULTATION., call our